Edith Hillinger

-Edith Hillinger (born 1933) is a California artist who primarily creates watercolor paintings and mixed media collages.
-She now lives and works in Berkeley, California.
+Edith Hillinger (born 1933) is a California artist who primarily creates watercolor paintings and mixed-media collages.
+She currently lives and works in Berkeley, California.

 She is the daughter of architect Franz Hillinger.

 Personal life

 Hillinger was born in 1933 in Berlin, Germany.
 In 1937, her family fled to Turkey, where they lived in Istanbul and Ankara.
-In 1948, the family moved to New York, New York, where Hillinger eventually began her formal art education at Cooper Union School of Art.
+In 1948, the family moved to New York, New York, where Hillinger eventually began her formal art education at the Cooper Union School of Art.
 She obtained a four-year certificate in painting from Cooper Union and went on to New York University, graduating with a B.A. in 1976.